cfmeyers/kujira/README.rst

 Todo
 --------

-* make deafault statuses in jiraconfig
+* make default statuses in jiraconfig
 * add comments to ticket
 * add ability to specify custom field for epics
-* use epic's issue key in epic dump field
-* use epic's issue key in to add epic to issue
 * make json file for reading in transitions